Robert Eagle: Non-League

 Eagle was released from his contract at Grimsby Town in early January 2012 and moved to Lowestoft Town on a non-contract basis, playing in a match with Kirkley & Pakefield and scoring in the first minute.

 Robert signed for Isthmian League Premier Division side A.F.C.
 Sudbury on 19 May 2016.
 A.F.C.
 Sudbury finished the 2016–17 season in 23rd position and were relegated.

 Eagle was confirmed as signed for him home town club Leiston on 30 May 2017 on a two-year contract.
 Robert made his Leiston debut on 12 August 2017 in an Isthmian League Premier Division home fixture against Dorking Wanderers, which the home side won 1-0 courtesy of a goal from Kyle Hammond.

 Eagle scored his first goal for Leiston on 23 September 2017 in an Isthmian League Premier Division home fixture against Metropolitan Police, coming on as an 88th minute substitute for Dominic Docherty, and scoring on the 95th minute with practically the last kick of the ball, to help the club to a convincing 3-0 victory.
 It was confirmed on 6 February 2018, that Eagle had re-joined Isthmian League Premier Division side Lowestoft Town for the remainder of the 2017–18 season.
 Eagle made 11 appearances for Lowestoft Town.

 Robert returned to Leiston on 14 November 2018 in a player-coach capacity, having played the previous night in a Suffolk Premier Cup fixture against Haverhill Rovers, where he scored the 4th goal in a 6-1 win.
 On 16 June 2019, Leiston confirmed that Eagle, along with Byron Lawrence had signed contracts for the 2018–19 season.

 On 10 June 2022, Eagle signed for relegated former side Lowestoft Town, who will contest the 2022–23 season in the Isthmian League North Division.

 Personal life

 Robert has a brother who has played non league football for Leiston.

-On 25 February 2020 he was convicted of sexual assault on a woman at a Norwich nightclub.

-He was ordered to do 140 hours of unpaid work and put on the sex offender registry for 5 years.
+In February 2020 he was convicted of sexual assault in a Norwich nightclub and was ordered to carry out 140 hours of unpaid work and put on the sex offender registry for 5 years.